sid7954/sid7954.github.io/about.md

 ---
 ### About Me

 I am a second year graduate student at the University of Wisconsin-Madison pursuing my Masters in Computer Science.
 I am working with Prof. Yingyu Liang on Natural Language Processing.
-In specific, I am working on Transfer Learning and Adversarial NLP.
+Specifically, I am working on Transfer Learning and Adversarial NLP.

 I pursued my summer internship as an Applied Scientist Intern at Amazon Alexa, Manhattan Beach, CA where I was guided by Alessandro Moschittti.
 My work involved developping a new technique for using pre-trained transformer models for Answer Sentence Selection in Question-Answering.